 Ingredients

-- 2 tbsp canola oil
+- 2 tablespoons canola oil

-- 1 large onion, (should yield 2 cups of chopped onion)
+- 1 large onion (should yield 2 cups of chopped onion)

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

 - 6 cups chicken broth

-- ½ cup creme fraiche (or substitute sour cream)
+- ½ cup sour cream

-- Kosher salt to taste
+- kosher salt to taste

 Instructions

 - Add potatoes and broth and bring to a boil over high heat.
-Reduce heat and simmer until potatoes are tender, about 25 minutes.
+Reduce heat and simmer until potatoes are tender, about 20 minutes.

 - Serve hot, in bowls, topped with extra dill.